Direct Uploads

 field present.
 This JWT is a final "completion" token which can be used to create a deployment of a Worker with this set of assets.
 This completion token is valid for 1 hour.

-Script and version upload endpoints require specifying a metadata part in the form data.
+Script, Version, and Workers for Platform script upload endpoints require specifying a metadata part in the form data.
 Here, we can provide the completion token from the previous (upload assets) step.

 If this is a Worker which already has assets, and you wish to just re-use the existing set of assets, we do not have to specify the completion token again.
 Instead, we can pass the boolean keep_assets